ags911/ags911/README.md

 <a href="https://github.com/ags911/udacity-dand/tree/main/project-4"><img align="left" width="250" height="150" img src="https://github.com/ags911/udacity-dand/blob/main/images/output_10_0.png"><a/>
 **[Project 4: The Truth About Airline Statistics](https://github.com/ags911/udacity-dand/blob/main/Project%204%20-%20Communicate%20Data%20Findings/communicate_data_findings.ipynb)**

 This dataset reports flights in the United States from 1987 to 2008 including arrival and departure delays, carriers, and other data.
-For our analysis, we are sampling the three year period between 89' to 91' as our sample dataset as the whole dataset is too large to practically observe with Jupyter.
+We will be sampling the three year period between 89' to 91' as the whole dataset is too large to practically observe with Jupyter.
 Findings will be visualised in univariate, bivariate and, multivariate plots.